nikiimisal/Jenkins/README.md

        sudo nano /etc/sudoers

-If an error occurs while making changes to the file (when you need to write or modify it), `W10: Warning: Changing a randomly file` it means you don’t have permission to edit the file — so make sure to grant the required permissions first.
+If an error occurs while making changes to the file (when you need to write or modify it), <br>
+`W10: Warning: Changing a randomly file` <br>
+it means you don’t have permission to edit the file — so make sure to grant the required permissions first. <br>

 10. So, grant only the specific permissions that are actually required.